AndreyPavlenko/timedf/requirements/README.md

 # Requirement files
 - `base.txt` - for main library
 - `reporting.txt` - for reporting to SQL, reading from SQL and xlsx generation
-- `linters.txt` - liters and codestyle
-- `unittests.txt` - ci unittests
+- `dev_reqs.txt` - liters, codestyle, testing for CI